ggandor/leap.nvim/README.md

 - **the context**: it should be enough to look at the target, and nothing else (↔ vanilla Vim motion combinations using relative line numbers and/or repeats)
-- **the steps**: the motion should be atomic (↔ Vim motion combos), and you should be able to type the sequence in one go, without having to make semi-conscious decisions on the fly (to continue or not to continue the search pattern), and/or having to react to events, i.e., a label appearing over the target (↔ "`/` on steroids" approach - Flash, Pounce)
+- **the steps**: the motion should be atomic (↔ Vim motion combos), and ideally you should be able to type the sequence in one go, always knowing the next step in advance, without having to react to events immediately (↔ any kind of "just-in-time" labeling method; note that the "`/` on steroids" approach by Pounce and Flash, where the pattern length is not fixed, makes this goal inherently unachievable)

 All the while using **as few keystrokes as possible**, and getting distracted by **as little incidental visual noise as possible**.